P&K KFA (VDI 3781 Part 4)

 Changes view to 2D or 3D.

 The current image is transferred to Print Preview.
+When using an external browser, the preview has to be opened manuelly.

 The current image is copied to the clipboard for use in other programs.